AdaCore/training_material/courses/ada_essentials/230_interfacing_with_c/03-parameter_passing.rst

    - The mode of the parameter
    - The Convention applied on the Ada side of the subprogram declaration

-* The exact meaning of *Convention C*, for example, is documented in *LRM* B.1 - B.3, and in the *GNAT User's Guide* section 3.11.
+* The exact meaning of *Convention C*, for example, is documented in *RM* B.1 - B.3, and in the *GNAT User's Guide* section 3.11.

 -----------------------------------
 Passing Scalar Data As Parameters